repos-cl/CS-210-Functional-programming/README.md

 Labs are submitted by pushing your code on GitLab, see details in the [grading and submission](labs/grading-and-submission.md) page.

 ## Exercise Schedule

+Exercise sessions take place on Wednesdays from 13:15 to 15:00.

 | Title                                          | Handout Released | Session (Wednesdays 13:15 to 15:00) | Solution Released |
 | :--                                            | :--              | :--                     | :--              |